murex/Kata-BowlingGame/java/GETTING_STARTED.md

 ![Bowling Game_Java_Tests](../images/BowlingGame-Java-Tests.png)

 ### Maven
-To build and run the test using maven, use the following:
+To build and run the tests using maven, use the following:
 ```shell
 > ./mvnw clean install
 ```